stevemccormack/MultiDash-ETHOS-26/README.md

 ## Languages

 English, German, Spanish, French, Italian, Polish, Portuguese, Chinese Simplified, and Chinese Traditional.
+Selectable from the bottom of the widget.

 ## Notes / Disclaimer